paskal/blog/content/post/2022/self-hosted-comments-remark42/index.md

 tags:
 - howto
 date: 2022-08-30T21:00:00Z
-title: How to run Remark42 for your site or blog using Public Cloud
+title: How to set up Remark42 using Public Cloud
-description: Instructions for deploying a self-hosted instance of Remark42 comment system for site or blog using Digital Ocean or Oracle Cloud
+description: Instructions for deploying and setting up a self-hosted instance of Remark42 comment system for site or blog using Digital Ocean or Oracle Cloud
 coverart: Prague-Riegrovy-sady.jpg
 coveralt: "Prague, Riegrovy sady, June 2022: photo by Ksenia Gulyaeva"
 slug: self-hosted-comments-remark42